subramanyampv/kamino/README.md

 multi-module projects, ensuring that child modules point to the correct parent version.

+### Readme files

+yart will do a text replace in files named `README.md`, replacing the current version with the new version.

 ## Options

 - `-help`: shows information about the program